-At Network Family Care Center, Dr. Marco Caravaggio and his staff treat various health conditions that affect both the mind and body, including ADHD.
-The doctor offers his services to Ontario patients who live in the Markham and Toronto areas.
+At Network Family Care Center, Dr. Marco Caravaggio and his staff pride themselves on treating the person, not the condition.
+We develop customized treatment plans for each individual in Ontario patients who live in the Markham and Toronto areas.

 The main difference between ADD and ADHD is the hyperactivity factor.
 With ADD, the primary concern is the attention deficit issue.
 With ADHD, however, the attention deficit is compounded by hyperactivity.
 The inability to concentrate or remain on task for longer than a few minutes is a learning disability in itself.
 Add hyperactivity to the equation and you have a health condition that affects both the mind and body.
 Both ADD and ADHD are considered to be learning disabilities, but ADHD adds a physical element that can affect not only learning but the person's physical health as well.